- New Annex

 Within the Biomedical Engineering curriculum are a series of suggested tracks that have been formulated and are designed to enable students to acquire in depth knowledge in their chosen area of interest.
 Students may choose from among the tracks pre-approved by the Department of Biomedical Engineering faculty, or they may propose an individually-tailored track.

 The courses comprising each track demonstrate coherence, focus, and purpose within the given area.
 Each track consists of four required engineering courses (i.e., track requisites) and seven electives (i.e., track electives).
 Regardless of the area of emphasis, all of the requisite courses for the four tracks, and at least two track electives, must be three-semester-hour technical courses (i.e., an engineering science or design course).
-Please refer to the current list of courses that satisfying each pre-approved track.
+Please refer to the current list of courses that satisfy each pre-approved track.

 The Pre-Approved Tracks: